Account and password information

 Please note that account sharing is only allowed for function accounts.
 See also Disclosure of user data.

 We recommend generating separate 2FA tokens for the function account for each person with access rights.
 Ideally, the tokens are created together in a personal appointment.
 The person responsible for the account logs on to a device in the account portal with the user data of the function account.
-All persons involved can then create a second factor there with their own Authenticator app or their own security token.
+All persons involved can then create a second factor there with their own Authenticator app or their own security key.
 To be able to assign the factors better, it is recommended to note the name of the associated person in the token description.
 Each person can then log in to the function account in the future with the user data of the function account + their own second factor.

 I don't want to or can't install the Authenticator app.